 Let’s take a look at each of these places as opportunities and try to understand how they work.

-Smart feed (also called Home feed) is the default view of your Pinterest account.
-You could compare it with Facebook’s feed because what is shown is based on a combination of your interests, people and boards you follow, pins you saved earlier, your search history on Pinterest, etc.
+You could compare it with Facebook’s feed because what is shown is based on a combination of your interests, people and boards you follow, pins you saved earlier, your search history, etc.

-By taking all these factors into consideration, Pinterest is trying to guess which content you will enjoy the most and for which pins you will come back to the platform again and again.
+By taking all these factors into consideration, the algorithm is trying to guess which content you will enjoy the most and for which pins you will come back to the platform again and again.

-In 2018, Smart feed doesn’t show “fresh” pins first.
-Pins are currently prioritized as “best first” – and best are different for each user, like I said, depending on user’s behavior on the platform.
+These days, home feed doesn’t simply show your the “fresh” pins first.
+Pins are prioritized by “best first” – and best are different for each user, like I said, depending on the user’s behavior on the platform.

 Pinterest Keyword Search Results

-Pinterest’s keyword search results are not the same for all users, they are personalized and change based on the which boards and people you follow.
-Also, search results on Pinterest change with new updates.
+Keyword search results are not the same for all users, they are personalized and change based on the which boards and people you follow.
+Also, search results can change with new algorithm updates.

-Pinterest doesn’t announce nor talks about these updates and their frequency in public.
-But if you spend a few years actively working as a Pinterest marketer, like I did, you will notice that Pinterest’s search results change a lot, usually at the start of each season because Pinterest seems to be rolling updates at least once in 3 months.
+The platform doesn’t announce nor talk about these updates and their frequency in public.
+But if you spend a few years actively working as a Pinterest marketer, like I did, you will notice that search results change a lot, usually at the start of each season.
+So they are typically rolling out updates about once in 3 months.

-By the way, if you’d like to get an idea of what the latest Pinterest update 2018 has changed and read about the biggest and most noticeable Pinterest updates in 2018, I am collecting them in this post.
+By the way, if you’d like to follow the most recent and the biggest Pinterest updates, I am collecting them in this post.

-Pinterest takes seasons very seriously and you probably noticed that the platform is designed to emphasize some seasonal or trending topics in many ways.
+This platform takes seasons very seriously and you probably noticed that the platform is designed to emphasize seasonal or trending topics in many ways.
 Updating search results before each season starts seems to be a regular practice.
-Even if the keywords your targeting are not seasonal at all, since Pinterest updates search results in about every 3 months, all types of keywords are affected.
+Even if the keywords you are targeting are not seasonal at all, since search results are updated about once in every 3 months, all types of keywords are affected.

 – how consistent is your activity on Pinterest.
 Content creators are recommended to save a new pin (fresh content) at least once a week.
 If you don’t have enough of your own content to pin every day, your content curator’s skills will be also appreciated;

-– engagement scores on your account (if you have a huge following gained in early years on Pinterest, chances are 30% of your users are either bots that were actively following you back in 2012, or even real people that left the platform and forgot their password from Pinterest forever).
-This will lead to lower engagement score (repins, click-throughs, comments, “tried it” photos) compared to your following base.
+– engagement scores on your account (if you have a huge following gained in early years on Pinterest, chances are 30% of your users are either bots that were actively following you back in 2012 or even real people that left the platform and forgot their password forever).
+This will lead to lower engagement scores (repins, click-throughs, comments, “tried it” photos) compared to your following base.

-I go deeper into this topic in my Pinterest SEO Traffic Secrets course, if you are serious about getting free traffic from this platform, it’s currently the most comprehensive course on the market that teaches you specifically SEO on Pinterest.
+I go deeper into this topic in my Pinterest SEO Traffic Secrets course, if you are serious about getting free traffic from this platform.

 Here is my post with some fundamental recommendations in regards to the design of pin images that will work for you as traffic generators on Pinterest.